tkuhn/tkuhn.github.com/index.md

 ### Awards

+- **Best Paper Award** at the 20th International Conference on Knowledge Engineering and Knowledge Management (EKAW 2016) for the paper _Data 2 Documents: Modular and Distributive Content Management in RDF_
 - **Best RASH Paper Award** at the Workshop on Semantics, Analytics, Visualisation: Enhancing Scholarly Data (SAVE-SD 2015) at WWW 2015 for the paper _Science Bots: A Model for the Future of Scientific Computation?_